sendgrid/sendgrid-ruby/README.md

 #### Attachments

-Attachments can be added to a mail object with the `add_attachment` method.
+Attachments can be added to a Mail object with the `add_attachment` method.
 The first parameter is the path to the file, the second (optional) parameter is the desired name of the file.
 If a file name is not provided, it will use the original filename.
 ```ruby
 mail.add_attachment('/tmp/report.pdf', 'july_report.pdf')
 ```